seenaburns/Chroma/docs/index.rst

 Quickstart
 ==========

-Getting started with the power of Chroma is meant to be straightfoward:
+Getting started with the power of Chroma is meant to be straightforward:

 ::